 Under Maryland criminal law code, “A person may not cause the death of another as a result of the person’s driving, operating, or controlling a vehicle or vessel in a grossly negligent manner.”
 A person convicted of the crime of vehicular homicide, or vehicular manslaughter, and found guilty of violating this statute will be guilty of committing a felony in Maryland.
 The penalties for a conviction of grossly negligent vehicular homicide may be imprisonment for a time not exceeding 10 years or a fine not exceeding $5,000, or both.
 For those charged with vehicular homicide while under the influence of drugs or alcohol, the fine will be the same, and the maximum potential jail time would be 5 years unless gross negligence is proven.

 If you are a Maryland resident facing charges for vehicular homicide, it is imperative you seek help from an experienced Waldorf vehicular homicide lawyer.
 The legal team at Alpert Schreyer has the experienced needed to provide you with aggressive legal representation and defend you against harsh penalties.
-For a free consultation regarding your case, call (800) 489-1577.
+For a free case evaluation regarding your case, call (800) 489-1577.